top of page

 So I kept training it.

-At the car dealership, I wasn’t hired to redesign systems — but I did.
+In workplaces where I wasn’t hired to redesign systems, I did.

-At my first administration roles, I wasn’t the most qualified — but I learned faster, organized myself better, regulated under pressure, and became dependable.
+In roles where I wasn’t the most credentialed, I learned faster, regulated better under pressure, and became dependable.

 Becoming someone others could rely on.